yesequin/Google_Data_Analytics_Course/README.md

     Having a variety of tools in your tool kit is important as a data analyst, but just as important is knowing when to use them.
 If you find yourself stuck on a problem, it can be a good idea to take a step back and reconsider how you're approaching a task.
 Do you have too much data for a single spreadsheet?
 Switch to SQL.
 Are you spending more time debugging queries than actually analyzing data?
 Maybe you should consider R.

     R is another programming language, but it's not a database language like SQL.
 It's a programming language frequently used for statistical analysis, visualization, and other data analysis.

+    ## VLOOKUP FOR DATA AGGREGATION

+    Aggregation means collecting or gathering many separate pieces into a whole.

+    Data aggregation is the process of gathering data from multiple sources in order to combine it into a single summarized collection.
+In data analytics, a summarized collection, or summary, describes identifying the data you need and gathering it all together in one place.

+    So in data, the puzzle pieces represent the data that lives in different, separate datasets.
+Getting them organized is the aggregation process.
+Then the piles of pieces that complete a single puzzle become your summary.
+And finally, putting those pieces back together is like analyzing them to gain important insights.

+    Data aggregation helps data analyst:

+    - Identify trends
+    - Make comparisons
+    - Gain insights that wouldn't be possible if each of the data elements were analyzed on its own.

+    Data can also be aggregated over a given time period to provide statistics, such as averages, minimums, maximums, and sums.

+    Functions are a big help in making data aggregation possible.
+VLOOKUP is a data aggregation tool.

+    ### Using VLOOKUP

+    Before using VLOOKUP, we have to clean the data and fix some common errors, so we will do some common data-cleaning tasks:

+    - different data types: we can change the format manually, or we can use functions like:
+        - VALUE: a function that converts a text string that represents a number to a numerical value
+    - Extra spaces: We can use TRIM and delete any extra spaces added to the cell
+    - Duplicates: If there are duplicate rows in the search, it will return only the first match it finds.
+Using Remove duplicates is a great way to get rid of duplicates and help make sure you find the right record during the lookup.

+    Here is the syntax:

+    **VLOOKUP( *search_key, range, index, [is_sorted]*)**

+    Lets explain VLOOKUP with an example:

+    **VLOOKUP(103, A2:B26, 2, FALSE)**

+    - **103:** a value to search for.
+    - **A2:B26:**  the range that will be searched.
+    - **2:** VLOOKUP will not recognize column names such as A, B, or C, so we use a number to indicate the column (The column index of the value to be returned).
+        - • If index is not between 1 and the number of columns in range, #VALUE! is returned.
+    - **FALSE:** tells VLOOKUP to find an exact match.
+If this said true, the function will return only a close match, which might not be what we want.

+    One of the most common things data analysts do with VLOOKUP is populating data in one spreadsheet from another.
+VLOOKUP can connect two sheets together on a matching column to populate one single sheet.

+    Two common reasons to use VLOOKUP are:

+    - Populating data in a spreadsheet
+    - Merging data from one spreadsheet with data in another

+    ### Identifying common VLOOKUP errors

+    Troubleshooting has to do with asking the right questions, some of them are:

+    - How should I prioritize these issues?
+    - In a single sentence, what’s the issue I’m facing?.
+This helps to clarify what's really going on, so I don't get bogged down with extra details.
+    - What resources can help me solve the problem?
+    - How can I stop this problem from happening in the future?

+    VLOOKUP have some limitations:

+    - VLOOKUP only returns the first match it finds, even if there are lots of possible matches.
+VLOOKUP only looks at data to the right after a match is found.
+In other words, the index for VLOOKUP indicates columns to the right only.
+This may require you to move columns around before you use VLOOKUP.
+    - Let's say the first few rows of a VLOOKUP have returned the correct result.
+But when you drive the function down the column, problems start popping up.
+This is probably because the table array part of the function hasn't been locked or made absolute.
+An absolute reference is a reference that is locked so that rows and columns won't change when copied.
+You can fix this issue by wrapping the table array in dollar signs.
+    - Version control issues.
+In other words, a function worked perfectly at first, but then something in the spreadsheet it was referencing changed.
+There are a few actions data analysts can take to ensure this doesn't happen:
+        - lock the spreadsheet.
+This stops other people from making changes.
+Go to select data > Protected sheets and ranges.
+Next, choose what you want to protect
+        - Use MATCH: A function used to locate the position of a specific lookup value and can help you with version control.
+    - Exact and approximate matching.
+TRUE tells VLOOKUP to look for approximate matches, and FALSE tells VLOOKUP to look for exact matches.
+It's important to know that VLOOKUP starts at the top of a specified range and searches downward vertically in each cell to find the right value.
+It stops searching when it finds any value that's greater than or equal to the lookup value.
+That's why data analysts typically use FALSE, like this.
+That way VLOOKUP only returns the exact match to what you've entered in the lookup value.
+    - #N/A: #N/A indicates that a matching value can't be returned as a result of the VLOOKUP.
+The error doesn’t mean that anything is actually wrong with the data, You can use the IFNA function to replace the #N/A error with something more descriptive, like “Does not exist”.
+    - • After you have populated data with the VLOOKUP formula, you may copy and paste the data as values only to remove the formulas so you can manipulate the data again.